A. E. W. Mason: Life

 His first play was the four-act comedy Marjory Strode.
 Mason wrote three plays that were produced and presented by Sir George Alexander in St James's Theatre.
-He wrote, "I had three plays produced by George Alexander; one a failure, Colonel Smith, one which made a moderate profit, Open Windows, and one which was a considerable success, The Witness for the Defence.
+He wrote, "I had three plays produced by George Alexander; one a failure, Colonel Smith, one which made a moderate profit, Open Windows, and one which was a considerable success, The Witness for the Defence."
 The light farce Colonel Smith opened on 23 April 1909.
 The Witness for the Defence opened on 1 February 1911, starring Sir George Alexander as Henry Thresk.
 In 1913 Mason's problem play Open Windows opened on the evening of 11 March, starring Sydney Valentine as Phillip Hammond, Irene Vanbrugh as Cynthia Herrick, Sir George Alexander as John Herrick, with Rosalie Toller as Elsie Herrick.

-Mason served with the Manchester Regiment in the First World War, being promoted Captain in December 1914.
-He transferred to the General List (reservists) in 1915 and the Royal Marine Light Infantry in 1917 with the rank of Major.
+Mason served with the Manchester Regiment in the First World War, being commissioned captain in the 21st Battalion in December 1914.
+In 1915 he transferred to the 22nd Battalion and then to the General List (reservists).
+In March 1917 he was granted the temporary rank of major and in October he relinquished his Army commission and joined the Royal Marine Light Infantry with the rank of major.
 His military career included work in naval intelligence, serving in Spain and Mexico, where he set up counter-espionage networks on behalf of the British government.

 Mason turned to non-fiction as well; he wrote a biography of Sir Francis Drake (1941), whose piratical exploits for the Queen figure in Fire Over England.
 He was working on a non-fiction book about Admiral Robert Blake when he died in 1948.